Medical Injection Molding

 - Medical equipment components

-At Stack Plastics, we utilize state-of-the-art vertical medical plastic injection molding workstations that are dedicated to the process of manufacturing parts, components and products for the medical industry.
-We have also forged solid relationships with several trusted vendors who supply us with top quality metal components for medical plastic injection molding projects due to our experience in the industry.
+At Stack Plastics, we utilize state-of-the-art vertical medical injection molding workstations that are dedicated to the process of manufacturing parts, components and products for the medical industry.
+We have also forged solid relationships with several trusted vendors who supply us with top quality metal components for medical device injection molding projects due to our experience in the industry.